Clinician. Educator. Entrepreneur.

 I grew up in Bombay (now Mumbai), India, trained as an SLP, and moved to the United States in 2009 — alone, ambitious, and determined to build something meaningful as a healthcare professional, far away from home.
 Becoming a medical SLP and dysphagia specialist was my only dream.
 I earned my MS from the University of Texas at Dallas and went on to earn my Doctor of Speech-Language Pathology from MGH Institute of Health Professions.
 I became a Board-Certified Dysphagia Specialist and Certified Dementia Practitioner, built a deep clinical foundation across hospitals and rehabilitation settings, and spent over 15 years doing the kind of work that genuinely matters – helping patients and their families impacted by communication, cognition, and swallowing difficulties.

 But clinical care was never the ceiling — it was the starting point of my journey.
 Along the way, I co-founded STEP, a global online dysphagia education platform now serving over 50,000 clinicians and supporting over 150 universities worldwide.
-I built apps, founded a digital health consulting practice, mentored and trained clinicians across the country, and became a researcher and educator at MGH Institute of Health Professions.
+I built apps, founded a digital health consulting practice, mentored and trained hundreds of clinicians, and became a researcher and educator at MGH Institute of Health Professions.
 Every step forward began with a question: How else can I scale my impact as an SLP?

 My Core Belief:

 Everything I do is grounded in real-world clinical experience.
-With 15+ years practicing as a medical SLP, I've sat with patients in their most vulnerable moments and understood what care actually demands.
-That same depth is what I bring to consulting, education, and mentorship.
+With 15+ years practicing as a medical SLP, I've sat with patients and families in their most vulnerable moments and understood what providing care means, while they navigate the challenges of systems that don’t always priortize patient outcomes.
+That same depth and empathy is what I bring to consulting, education, and mentorship.
 I don't separate the clinician from the innovator.
-My approach works precisely because those two things stay connected — and because I've spent years learning how to build at the intersection of both.
+My approach works precisely because those two identities stay connected — and because I've spent years learning how to build and serve at the intersection of both.

 Clinical expertise is not just for the clinic.
-It belongs in boardrooms, startups, classrooms, and anywhere healthcare and education is being reimagined.
+It belongs in boardrooms, classrooms, anywhere and everywhere healthcare and education is being reimagined.

 Awards & Recognitions